 Radial Tunnel Syndrome involves compression of the radial nerve in the proximal forearm.
-In this region, the radial nerve splits into the posterior interosseous nerve branch (the main trunk) and the sensory branch of the radial nerve (the minor trunk) in the proximal forearm.
+In the region of the proximal forearm, the radial nerve splits into the posterior interosseous nerve branch (the main trunk) and the sensory branch of the radial nerve (the minor trunk) in the proximal forearm.
 Compression can occur either before or after this split off of the sensory branch of the radial nerve has occurred.
-The condition has multiple causes including space-occupying lesions such as tumors, local edema or inflammation, overuse of the hand and wrist through repetitive movements, blunt trauma to the proximal forearm with secondary bleeding, and idiopathic onset.
-The condition can occur at any age but is generally seen in younger individuals.
+Multiple sites of potential entrapment of the radial nerve include: the origin of the extensor carpi radialis brevis origin; the fibrous bands overlying the radial head; the radial recurrent arterial fan; and the arcades of Frohse, at the entrance to the supinator muscle.
+The condition has multiple causes, including: space-occupying lesions, such as tumors; local edema or inflammation; overuse of the hand and wrist through repetitive movements causing the nerve to be compressed; blunt trauma to the proximal forearm with secondary bleeding; and idiopathic onset.
+The condition can occur at any age, but is generally seen in younger individuals, most commonly in women aged 30-50.
+Early radial tunnel symptoms can mimic early lateral epicondylitis occasionally causing these two entities to be confused.

-This is a rare condition, infrequently encountered by most practitioners, and in the case of failure to respond to non-operative treatment, the patient should be referred to a surgeon who has had experience in the treatment of Radial Tunnel Syndrome.
+Radial Tunnel is a rare condition, estimated to be 30-100 fold less common than carpal tunnel syndrome.
+As a result, it is infrequently encountered by most practitioners.
+With failure to respond to non-operative treatment, the patient should be referred to a surgeon who has had experience in the treatment of radial tunnel syndrome.